liaquat-ali-dev/Laravel-Eloquent-Relation/README.md

 ## Use Cases

-- User profile: Each user has exactly one profile.
+- Each car has exactly one registration.
-- Employee record: Each employee has a single personal information record.
+- Each registration belongs to only one car.

 ## Best Practices